Family-Search/FamilySearch-Login/docs/index.rst

 Is my FamilySearch account information secure?
 ~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~~

-FamilySearch uses security measures to help protect user accounts and personal information.
+FamilySearch uses security measures. to help protect user accounts and personal information.
 Users should also follow safe login practices to keep their accounts protected.

 Conclusion
 ----------